 My passion is helping people develop as leaders, and I have extensive experience in training, teaching, and managing teams.
 My work has spanned three different fields—nonprofit management and fundraising, campaign work, and higher education.
 Before joining the Leadership Development Office at the Booth School of Business, I was the Manager of Programs and Training at the Coro Center for Civic Leadership in Pittsburgh.

 I was previously an assistant professor at Loyola University Maryland, where I taught a variety of courses including Public Opinion and American Democracy, Media and Politics, and Environmental Politics.
 I received my PhD in Political Science from Yale University in 2014.

-My broader research agenda focuses on how people make sense of the everyday messages they receive about government and elections.
-Through my work, I clarify how the public reacts to a variety of complex political stimuli, including news reports about debates in Congress, candidate messaging about qualifications for office, loaded political categories like “welfare” and “assistance to the poor,” and even fictional portrayals of unjust totalitarian governments.
-I have published articles in Public Opinion Quarterly, The Journal of Politics, and Public Opinion Quarterly, and I have several working papers available as well.
-(Please see Research for further information.)
+My research uses survey experiments, along with media content, focus groups, and political theory, to illuminate how people make sense of the everyday messages they receive about government and politics.
+My scholarly work seeks to clarify how the public reacts to a variety of complex political stimuli, including news reports about debates in Congress, candidate messaging about qualifications for office, loaded political categories like “welfare” and “assistance to the poor,” and even fictional portrayals of unjust totalitarian governments.
+I have published articles in The Journal of Politics, Public Opinion Quarterly, Perspectives on Politics, and Legislative Studies Quarterly.